Editor’s Note: Richard’s writing below means he’s tracking it but not that the AAA-Fund gives an endorsement. Official endorsed candidates are here.

 - IA State Senator Swati Dandekar (IA SD 18) for US House; vote Nov 4; finished 3rd in IA-01 and Murphy got 37% so no need to go to convention (35% threshold)

-- Stephanie Gray Chang for MI State House of Representatives (MI-6); vote Aug 4 & Nov 4
+- Stephanie Chiang for MI State House of Representatives (MI-6); we endorsed her highly ambitious and successful campaign to represent her hometown; vote on Monday, August 4

 - HI State Senator Donna Mercado Kim (HI) for US House, vote Nov 4